bouncmpe150/python-notes/week01/README.md

 | 3 2   | 9      |
 | 4 3   | 64     |

+## Question 10 & 11 requires knowledge of Boolean expressions and are for those with Python background.
+Solve them without using if statements.

 ## Question 10

 Write a program that takes 3 integers from the user and then prints the sum of odd numbers.